EAP (employee assistance programmes) have traditionally been used by organisations to employee wellbeing at work in the form of;

 The average cost of an EAP service, according to the Employee Assistance Programme market watch, is around £14 per employee per year.

-Therefore if, as an example, you are an organisation employing 250 people, the annual cost of the EAP service would be £3,500 per year.
+Therefore if, for example, if you employ 250 people, the annual cost of the EAP service would be £3,500 per year.

-While on the surface, you may think that this doesn’t appear an excessive financial cost, what return on investment (ROI) does that £3,500 actually provide an organisation?
+While on the surface, this doesn’t appear an excessive financial cost, the question is ‘what return on investment (ROI) does that £3,500 provide?’

-In order to establish how your EAP service is giving tangible ROI in the field of health and wellbeing, pause for a moment and consider the following.
+In order to establish how your EAP service is providing a tangible return on investment in the field of employee wellbeing, take a few moments to consider the following.

 Does your EAP provider help your organisation to…

 - Reduce the cost of absence by providing employees with proactive training and resources on how to build emotional, physical and mental resilience and wellbeing?